Support American Diplomacy. Join us in creating a national legacy and help us realize the dream of the National Museum of American Diplomacy.

 - Matching Gifts – Donors who serve on a corporate board of directors or work for a company with a matching-gifts program have an opportunity to augment their gifts in significant ways.
 They should contact the company’s matching-gift office to learn more about the program and its requirements.

-Checks to the Center should be made payable to the U.S. Diplomacy Center with an indication on the memo line “U.S. Department of State: U.S. Diplomacy Center” and sent to the following address:
+Checks to the Center should be made payable to the National Museum of American Diplomacy with an indication on the memo line “U.S. Department of State: National Museum of American Diplomacy” and sent to the following address:

 SA-9, Suite NE 10003